MiSTeX-devel/MiSTeX-buildroot/README.md

-# MiSTy buildroot
+# MiSTeX buildroot

-Creates the SD card image for the Linux root filesystem of MiSTy
+Creates the SD card image for the Linux root filesystem of MiSTeX

 ## Building
 ```